 The practice kept detailed dental care records containing information about patients' current dental needs, past treatment and medical history.
 The dentists assessed patients' treatment needs in line with recognised guidance.

-We saw the practice had audited patients' dental care records to check that the dentists recorded the necessary information.
-There was a limited action plan and no re-audit date had been identified.
+We saw the practice had not audited patients' dental care records to check that the dentists recorded the necessary information.